Somdyuti2/Well_log_IQA/README.md

 # Image Quality Assessment of Scanned Well logs Using [NIQE](https://ieeexplore.ieee.org/document/6353522/)

+Characterizes the quality of scanned well log images as 'acceptable' or 'unacceptable' for further processing and information retrieval using a image statistics IQA model (NIQE).

 ## Dataset
 `Well_log_pristines` - 157 images from the 'acceptable' category to be used as training data.